schierlm/Oberon-extended-history/README.md

      Stars.Mod            (optional)
      Checkers.Mod         (optional)

+**Note**: Convert these files (except the font file) to Oberon format first (Oberon uses only CR as line endings) using the command **dos2oberon** (also available in the Experimental Oberon repository), before importing the files into Oberon.

+     for x in *.Mod ; do ./dos2oberon $x $x ; done ./dos2oberon System.Tool System.Tool

-**Note**: If you run Oberon in an emulator on a host system (e.g., using **https://github.com/pdewacht/oberon-risc-emu**), first download the files listed above to your host system (into directory *oberon-risc-emu*), start the Oberon emulator on your host system, click on the *PCLink1.Run* link in the *System.Tool* viewer within Oberon, and execute the following command on the command shell of your host system (example shown for Linux or MacOS):
+**Note**: If you run Oberon in an emulator on a host system (e.g., using **https://github.com/pdewacht/oberon-risc-emu**), first download the files listed above to your host system (into directory *oberon-risc-emu*), convert them to to Oberon format using the command **dos2oberon** as shown above, start the Oberon emulator on your host system, click on the *PCLink1.Run* link in the *System.Tool* viewer within Oberon, and execute the following command on the command shell of your host system (example shown for Linux or MacOS):

      cd oberon-risc-emu
      for x in *.Mod ; do ./pcreceive.sh $x ; sleep 1 ; done
      ./pcreceive.sh System.Tool
      ./pcreceive.sh Times24.Scn.Fnt

+Before you continue, open the just downloaded Experimental Oberon version of the **System.Tool** viewer in the system track, using the command

+    System.Open System.Tool

+so that you can directly access the compilations needed for Experimental Oberon in the right order.
+You can close the old *System.Tool* viewer.

 ------------------------------------------------------

 **STEP 8:** Recompile the Experimental ("new") Oberon version of the *linker* and *builder* on the "old" system (and still using the "old" compiler) and load them into main memory (of your currently running "old" Original Oberon system).

     ORP.Compile Linker.Mod Builder.Mod ~     # compile the Experimental ("new") Oberon linker (using the "old" compiler)
     System.Free Linker Builder ~             # unload the old linker and builder (just in case they were running for some reason)
-    Linker.Link nonexistingfile ~                   # load the NEW linker into main memory Builder.CreateBootTrack nonexistingfile ~       # load the (recompiled) builder into main memory
+    Linker.Link nonexistingfile ~            # load the NEW linker into main memory Builder.Load nonexistingfile ~           # load the (recompiled) builder into main memory

 You are now running the "new" Oberon linker (which uses in a "new" Oberon object file format) and builder under the "old" Oberon system.
 It is important that you compile them with the "old" Oberon compiler.
 Otherwise you couldn't run them here, as we are still running the Original ("old") Oberon system.